 1 Admire the German architecture in the quirky coastal town of Lüderitz

 Perched on a rocky headland between the inhospitable dunes of the Namib and the iciness of the Atlantic, Lüderitz enjoyed prosperity in the early 1900s, first as a base for the Shutztruppe and then as a port for diamond prospectors arriving from Germany.
-A walk up Bismarck Street takes you past some fine examples of German colonial architecture, but the loveliest house in Lüderitz is Goerke House, which is now a museum.
-It is art nouveau, with local touches like the stained-glass window depicting a flock of flamingos on a Lüderitz beach.
+A walk up Bismarck Street takes you past some fine examples of German colonial architecture, but the loveliest house in Lüderitz is Goerke House, now a museum.
+It is an art nouveau, with local touches like the stained-glass window depicting a flock of flamingos on a Lüderitz beach.

 • Pick up a town map or arrange a tour at the helpful Lüderitz Safaris & Tours on Bismarck Street

 Namibia’s famous desert-adapted elephants are often spotted strolling along the boulder-strewn Aba-Huab, Hoarusib and Hoanib river valleys.
 The rivers are almost always dry, but the elephants use their trunks and tusks to dig holes to reach water beneath the sand.
 They have especially large feet and long legs and can travel up to 70km a night to find water.
 They have adapted their behaviour to the food scarcity in this arid region and hardly ever fell trees, break branches or strip bark.

 • If you see elephants while driving, STAY at least 100m away.
 They are also in the Kunene Region.